All Episodes

 The story is about how Obama may have to replace some of the people in the regime because they're so incompetent.

-Suddenly, suddenly vulnerable.
+Suddenly, suddenly vulnerable?

 There's been no reason for any recent shifts in the polling.

-Basically, they've lied to us for so many months to boost fundraising and early voting.
+The Democrats and their media minions are now just having to admit to reality, see, because what they've done, basically, they've lied to us for so many months to boost fundraising and early voting.

-And now all of a sudden it looks like some Democrats are vulnerable.
+And now, all of a sudden, it looks like some Democrats are vulnerable, when in truth, they've been vulnerable for the past two years.

 But to the media, oh no, it's sudden.

-Democrats suddenly have to worry about the three most liberal states in the Union, New York, California, and Hawaii.
+The Democrats suddenly have to worry about the three most liberal states in the Union, New York, California, and Hawaii.

 And all of whom, by the way, just happen to have implemented various levels of quarantines on returning Ebola workers.

-But regardless, the once friendly terrain in New York, California, Obama's native state of Hawaii, an adopted state of Illinois now pose stiff challenges to Democrats who are determined to limit their losses next Tuesday.
+But regardless, the once-friendly terrain in New York, California, Obama's native state of Hawaii, an adopted state of Illinois now pose stiff challenges to Democrats, who are determined to limit their losses next Tuesday.

 You mean that's sudden?